The most common questions that most survivors start asking themselves after getting out of a narcissistic relationship are:

 It is not fair that you had to go through something as horrible as this, but it wasn’t because you were weak and easy to control, it was because you were so strong that they feared you.
 The only way they could stop fearing you was to control you and break you down as best as they could.

 No matter what your narcissist may tell others now about you is a lie.
 They HAVE to be seen as the victim and NEVER the villain.
 Anyone who knows you will never believe their lies.
 You have to trust the person you have always been.
 Anyone who believes their lies is not worth having in your life.
-If they truly think you are this horrible person that the narcissist is making you out to be, they clearly don’t know you.
+If they genuinely think you are this horrible person that the narcissist is making you out to be, they don’t know the real you.

 I know you can bring back that incredible light and strength that you may not feel as strongly anymore.
 You are a survivor.
 That means that you endured something horrible, and came out of it alive!
 You’re still here!
 You can push through the after-effects of being with a narcissist.
 Use that incredible strength and light to be a blessing in others lives.